-Name Function Kirill Roubinski Chairman of the Board of Directors of Interpipe Limited Gennady Gazin Non-Executive Director Andrii Dudnyk Non-Executive Director Jean Pierre Saltiel Independent Non-Executive Director Ganna Khomenko Non-Executive Director Michael Tsarev Non-Executive Director Yakiv Konstantynivs'ky Non-Executive Director Iuliia Chebotarova Non-Executive Director Ulrich Becker Independent Non-Executive Director Philippe Bideau Independent Non-Executive Director Fadi Khraybe Chief Executive Officer of Interpipe Limited
+Name Function

+Andrii Dudnyk Non-Executive Director

+Ganna Khomenko Non-Executive Director

+Michael Tsarev Non-Executive Director

+Yakiv Konstantynivs'ky Non-Executive Director

+Iuliia Chebotarova Non-Executive Director

+Ulrich Becker Independent Non-Executive Director

+Philippe Bideau Independent Non-Executive Director

+Fadi Khraybe Chief Executive Officer of Interpipe Limited

-Senior Management of the Group as at 31 December 2016 and 2015 comprised sixteen and fourteen persons (including the CEO who is also a member of the Board of Directors), respectively.
+Senior Management of the Group as at 31 December 2017 and 2016 comprised fourteen and sixteen persons (including the CEO who is also a member of the Board of Directors) respectively.

-For the year ended 31 December 2016, total compensation, comprising short-term employee benefits, to the members of the Board of Directors amounted to USD 2,660 thousand (2015: USD 2,422 thousand) and total compensation to the members of Senior Management of the Group amounted to USD 4,790 thousand (2015: USD 3,952 thousand).
+For the year ended 31 December 2017, total compensation, comprising short-term employee benefits, to the members of the Board of Directors amounted to USD 1,388 thousand (2016: USD 2,660 thousand) and total compensation to the members of Senior Management of the Group amounted to USD 4,862 thousand (2016: USD 4,790 thousand).
 The compensation was included in general and administrative expenses in the consolidated statement of comprehensive income.